giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 evaluated consistently with the same weighted section model.

 ---
-## 16–17 Torsion constant methods for tagged polygons (`@cell` / `@wall`)
+## 16 - 17 Torsion constant methods for tagged polygons (`@cell` / `@wall`)

 The torsional constants computed from polygons tagged as `@cell` or `@wall` are CSF thin-wall estimates.

-They provide fast geometry-based approximations and are useful for screening, validation, and lightweight section-property evaluation.
+They provide fast geometry-based approximations and, depending on the polygon geometry, may reach a very acceptable level of accuracy.

+The assessment of applicability and accuracy remains the user’s responsibility.

 For a more complete torsional analysis, CSF can be coupled with `sectionproperties` through the `csf_sp` bridge.